 Christmas in Philadelphia is a great time to reconnect with your family and enjoy the festivities with your kids.

-There are so many family-friendly Philadelphia Christmas events it is hard to choose which ones to enjoy!
-These Philadelphia Christmas activities are sure to leave you filled with holiday spirit.
-Updated for 2022!
+There are so many family-friendly Christmas activities in Philadelphia it is hard to choose which ones to enjoy!
+These Philadelphia Christmas events are sure to leave you filled with holiday spirit.
+Updated for 2023!

 Get in the Holiday Spirit at a Philadelphia Area Amusement Park